 - Rug Backing (find the size you need, or get backing for a couple of them.)
 I can’t believe it, but this is currently sold out.
 Anyhow, this is the very canvas you’ll need.
-Also known as ‘latch hook canvas’.
+Also known as ‘Latch hook canvas‘ (shop at Amazon)

 - Couple of good size (straight/curved) large needles and extra-strong thread.
 This yarn/needle carpet repair kit has exactly what you need in it.

 Step-by-step Guide on How to Create Felt Stone Rugs

 - Layout the pebbles in the way you want your rug to end up.
 Mix and match colors to create a pleasing color field.